-- Have a plan.
-Talk with your friends about your plans for the night BEFORE you go out.
-Do you feel like drinking?
-Are you interested in hooking up?
+- Have a plan: Talk with your friends about your plans for the night BEFORE you go out.
 Where do you want to go?
-Having a clear plan ahead of time helps friends look after one another. - Go out together.
-Go out as a group and come home as a group; never separate and never leave your friend(s) behind. - Watch out for others.
-If you are walking at night with friends and notice a woman walking by herself in the same direction, ask her to join you so she doesn't have to walk alone. - Diffuse situations.
-If you see a friend coming on too strong to someone who may not be able to make a consensual decision due to alcohol or other drug use, interrupt, distract, or redirect the situation.
-If you are too embarrassed or shy to speak out, get someone else to step in. - Trust your instincts.
-If a situation or person doesn't seem "right" to you, trust your gut and remove yourself, if possible, from the situation.
+Having a clear plan ahead of time helps friends look after one another. - Go out together: Go out as a group and come home as a group; never separate and never leave your friend(s) behind. - Watch out for others If you are walking at night with friends and notice a woman walking by herself in the same direction, ask her to join you so she doesn't have to walk alone. - Diffuse situations: If you see a friend coming on too strong to someone who may not be able to make a consensual decision due to alcohol or other drug use, interrupt, distract, or redirect the situation.
+If you are too embarrassed or shy to speak out, get someone else to step in. - Trust your instincts: If a situation or person doesn't seem "right" to you, trust your gut and remove yourself, if possible, from the situation.